thuxtable/Personal-Site-01/readme.txt

-To-dos for 10/24/14:
+To-dos for 2/6/15:

 O Get new portrait photo

-O Get new quote for About or Social Media
+O Get new quote for Contact

-O Update About section **Top Priority**

 O For Lite version:

 	- Instead of message sent page, use JS to show thank you message inside message form div
 	- JS effect for variable height/width divs on scroll
+	- Darken center container/other changes to make text more easily readable
+	- Some new scroll effects